-The major task of the guidance department is to help each student reach the appropriate educational goals within his/her ability and interests.
-Students are encouraged to maintain close contact with their counselors in connection with their academic progress and with any personal problems that may affect their school life.
+One task of the guidance department is to help each student reach appropriate educational goals within his/her ability and interests.
+Students are encouraged to maintain close contact with counselors in connection with their academic progress and with any personal problems that may affect their school life.

-In order to be dismissed from class to meet with a counselor, a student must stop by the counselor's office and obtain a pass.
-Students should provide the pass to their teacher, prior to leaving class to meet with a counselor.
-If a student is unable to stop by the counseling office, the student can email their counselor to arrange a meeting or reach out to their teacher to assist with contacting the counselor.
+In order to be dismissed from class to meet with a counselor, a student must obtain a pass from a counselor.
+Students should provide the pass to their teacher prior to leaving class.
+If a student is unable to stop by the counseling office for a pass, the student can email their counselor to arrange a meeting or reach out to their teacher to assist with contacting the counselor.

 Annual conferences will be scheduled with each student for academic counseling.
-It is important the student be aware of requirements for graduation and for admission requirements of post secondary institutions.
+It is important for the student to be aware of requirements for graduation and for admission requirements of post secondary institutions.
 Your counselor will aid you in making choices to meet those requirements.